 The People opposed Vannesse’s motion, distinguishing McNeely by pointing out that in McNeely, defendant was subject to a nonconsensual blood draw and this was ruled an improper search and seizure.
 In this case, in contrast, Vannesse consented to the blood draw.
 They then cited to People v.
 Harris (2015) 234 Cal.App.4th 671, wherein the court pointed out that McNeely was inapposite where a motorist freely and voluntarily consents to a warrantless blood test since “such consent is actual consent under the Fourth Amendment.”

 Vannesse’s counsel responded that Vannesse’s consent was not freely and voluntarily given because the officer’s admonition did not follow California law.

-The trial court in Ventura County denied the motion to suppress, finding that Vannesse had freely and voluntarily consented to the blood test. and Vannesse appealed to the Appellate Division of the Ventura County Superior Court, which affirmed the trial court.
+The trial court in Ventura County denied the motion to suppress, finding that Vannesse had freely and voluntarily consented to the blood test.
+Vannesse appealed to the Appellate Division of the Ventura County Superior Court, which affirmed the trial court.

 Vannesse then appealed to the Second Appellate District.
 On May 16, 2018, in People v.
 Alexander Jeffrey Vannesse (2018 DJDAR 4582), the appellate court affirmed the trial court and the appellate division’s rulings.

 It pointed out that even if the officer had complied with the letter of the law by giving the statutory advisement and Vannesse had chosen a breath test, the officer could and would have required him to then submit to a blood test pursuant to Vehicle Code § 23612(a)(2)(C), which provides that if one submits to a breath test and the officer has reasonable cause to believe that the person was driving under the influence of a drug or the combined influence of alcohol and a drug, the officer shall advise the driver that he or she is required to submit to an additional test.
 The person shall then submit to and complete a blood test.